ecsyjs/ecsy/docs/manual/Architecture.md

 - `queries`: Used by systems to determine which entities they are interested in, based on the components the entities own.
 - `world`: Container for entities, components, systems and queries.

-With these the usual workflow would be:
+The usual workflow would be:
 - Define the components that shape the data you need to use in your application.
 - Define the systems that will use these components to obtain some change on your application.
 - Create entities and attach components to it.